THE MARIAMITE ORTHODOX FATHERS

 WHO ARE THE MARIAMITE ORTHODOX FATHERS, COMMUNITY OF MARY, KNOWN AS THE MARIANISTS?

-We are dedicated to Eastern Christian evangelism.
-Our goal is to bring together all faithful into a unified and coordinated effort, to spread the truth of the faith in our modern time, in other words; Christianity in the 21st Century.
+The Community is dedicated to Eastern Christian evangelism.
+Its goal is to bring together all faithful into a unified and coordinated effort, to spread the truth of the faith in our modern time, in other words; Christianity in the 21st Century.

 WHAT DOES THE MARIAMITE ORTHODOX FATHERS DO?